MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/retrieve-base-and-delta-crl.md

 ## Prerequisites

-Before you can you base and delta CRLs, your computer must meet the following requirements:
+Before you can retrieve base and delta CRLs, your computer must meet the following requirements:

 - Have a server that is a domain member with the Certificate Enrollment Web Service installed.
 - Client computers must be running Windows or Windows Server.